Chart Color Schemes

 The level of residential development activity in Driver is very low in comparison to the average area assessed nationally by AreaSearch

-New properties are constructed at an average expected construction cost value of $690,000, indicating a focus on premium segment dwellings.
-There have been $1.2 million in commercial approvals this financial year, suggesting minimal commercial development activity.
-Compared to Greater Darwin, Driver has significantly less development activity, measuring 93.0% below the regional average per person.
+When measured against Greater Darwin, Driver has significantly less development activity (93.0% below regional average per person).
 This limited new supply generally supports stronger demand and values for established dwellings.
-When compared nationally, the area's development level is also under the national average, suggesting its established nature and potential planning limitations.
-All new construction in Driver has been detached houses, preserving the area's suburban nature by catering to space-seeking buyers.
-Notably, developers are constructing more detached housing than the existing pattern implies at Census, reflecting persistent strong demand for family homes despite densification trends.
+This level is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.
+Meanwhile, new construction has been completely comprised of detached houses, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Notably, developers are constructing more detached housing than the existing pattern implies (66.0% at Census), reflecting persistent strong demand for family homes amid densification trends.

 Frequently Asked Questions - Development